dwws-ufes/2018-Bathroom/README.md

 6. In Eclipse, use _File_ > _Import_ > _Git_ > _Projects from Git_ to import the Eclipse project existing in this repository;

-7. You might have to adjust the server settings in the imported project: right-click the _C2D_ project and select _Properties_.
-In the _Server_ section, select the _WildFly 10.x_ server.
-In the _Targeted Runtimes_ section, select the _WildFly 10.x Runtime_;
+7. You might have to adjust the server settings in the imported project: right-click the _PoopTime_ project and select _Properties_.
+In the _Server_ section, select the _WildFly 13.x_ server.
+In the _Targeted Runtimes_ section, select the _WildFly 13.x Runtime_;

 ## Authors